Greece declares state of emergency over flood of dead fish – DW – 08/31/2024

 The lake waters have since receded drastically, as a result of a severe drought, forcing the fish toward the Volos port that empties into the Pagasetic Gulf and the Aegean Sea.

-But they cannot survive the salty sea waters and thousands of them have clogged the waters around the port.
+But they cannot survive the salty sea waters and thousands of dead fish have clogged the waters around the port city, which is about a three-and-a-half-hour drive north of Athens.

 What are authorities doing?

-The Civil Protection Emergency measures will allow local authorities to commit funding and other resources to finish the clean up of the fish, which is already underway, the Athens News Agency reported.
+The Civil Protection Emergency measures will allow local authorities to commit funding and other resources to finish the cleanup of the fish, which has been underway for several days, the Athens News Agency reported.

 The emergency was declared by Climate Minister Vassilis Papageorgiou and is set to last until September 30.

-Fishing trawlers have been chartered by the regional authorities, along with earthmovers, to scoop the dead fish out of the sea and load them onto trucks bound for an incinerator.
+Fishing trawlers have been chartered by the regional authorities, along with earthmovers, to scoop up the dead fish and load them onto trucks.
+They are then being taken to an incinerator.

-On Tuesday alone, authorities removed 57 tons of the dead fish washed up on beaches near Volos.
+On Tuesday alone, authorities removed 57 tons of the washed-up dead fish.

 By Thursday, officials said 100 tons of the fish had been picked up.